cuulee/contextablejs/README.md

 > Simple, unopinionated and minimalist framework for creating context objects with support for unopinionated ORM, object schemas, type casting, validation and error handling.

-This is a light weight open source package.
+This is a light weight open source package for use on **server** or in **browser** (using module bundler).
 It has a reach API which significantly simplifies server-side and client-side data validation and manipulation.
 The source code is available on [GitHub](https://github.com/xpepermint/contextablejs) where you can also find our [issue tracker](https://github.com/xpepermint/contextablejs/issues).

 <img src="giphy.gif" width="300" />